-With clever e-bike conversion kits (see my other post), your traditional bike can be easily turned into a high-performance power-assisted bike connected to your smartphone.
+With clever e-bike conversion kits, your traditional bike can be easily turned into a high-performance power-assisted bike connected to your smartphone.

 To take an example of the proliferation of e-bikes, the French e-bike market grew 90% increase in 2017.
 In Europe, e-bikes now account for 40% of total bicycle sales.

 For more than a year now, the number of e-bike manufacturers has exploded to satisfy each and every customer demand and to propose a model adapted to all possible tastes and uses.

 Even the traditional manufacturers of scooters, motorcycles or cars (Peugeot, BMW, General Motors or Lamborghini) and equipment manufacturers, such as Michelin have started to propose their own models of electrically assisted bicycles.

 Today, anyone can buy a new e-bike for a budget that starts around 1000 euros.
 An e-bike can also be rented via various sharing services.